AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 Settle on the |opcond_section_title|
 ************************************

-As the Tool Developer, we first discuss with the Tool User to define the use that will be made of the tool, agreeing on items such as the tool interface, the source language version, the runtime profile and language features, the software level.
+As the Tool Developer, AdaCore first discusses with the Tool User to define the use that will be made of the tool, agreeing on items such as the tool interface, the source language version, the runtime profile and language features, the software level.